Biological Communications is a rebranded new title of the former journal «Vestnik of Saint Petersburg University. Series 3. Biology».

 Abstracting and Indexing

-Articles of the journal are indexed by several systems: Scopus, EBSCO, RSCI (Russian Science Citation Index), Ulrich’s Periodicals Directory, East View, Cyberleninka, eLIBRARY.ru, Publons, ResearchGate, BIOSIS Previews, Zoological Record, Dimensions.
+Articles of the journal are indexed by several systems: Scopus, EBSCO, RSCI (Russian Science Citation Index), Ulrich’s Periodicals Directory, East View, Cyberleninka, eLIBRARY.ru, Publons, ResearchGate, BIOSIS Previews, Zoological Record, Biological Abstracts, Dimensions.

 The 2017 journal metrics for Biological Communications are as follows: